-- Receive 60-day notification letter from MVD - Apply to renew CDL with HME at a designated CDL office. - Pass the HME written tests, - Receive 5-year CDL with HME, (HME is only valid for 90 days from the issuance of the renewal notice pending TSA approval letter), - Receive HME Background Check Authorization, form #96-0412, - Apply to TSA for BRC, - Upon approval notification, MVD will validate the HME for 5 years, and no return visit to a CDL office is required. - 5.
+- Receive 60-day notification letter from MVD - Apply to renew CDL with HME at a designated CDL office. - Pass the HME written tests, - Receive 5-year CDL with HME, (HME is only valid for 90 days from the issuance of the renewal notice pending TSA approval letter), - Apply to TSA for BRC, - Upon approval notification, MVD will validate the HME for 5 years, and no return visit to a CDL office is required. - 5.
 Return to MVD if the HME approval letter is NOT received within 90 days. - 6.
 The Background Records Check is good for 5 years from the date of completion.
 MVD will notify you 60 days before the expiration of the Background Records Check.
 In some instances the dates of expiration of the license and the BRC will not match.